 If you are planning on having your outdoor space enhanced for a more aesthetic look, it is but normal to ask “how much does stamped concrete cost per sq ft?”
 Not only does it give you an idea of how much you have to cut out from your finances, it also gives you something to discuss with stamped concrete contractors.
 If you want to lower the cost without compromising the visual enhancement you are aiming for, consider some of these tips:

-Have one pattern flow throughout the outdoor area.
 Sure, it can be interesting to have several types of patterns but it can also be quite confusing to look at.
-If your driveway is connected to your patio, why not use the same pattern from your drive, to the walkway, and all the way to the patio?
+If your driveway is connected to your patio, why not use the same pattern from your drive to the walkway, and all the way to the patio?
 Not only does it look consistent, it also gives guests the impression that they are all interconnected, thus, reducing confusion.

 You may be confusing stamped concrete with stamped concrete overlay, which has the same look of stamped concrete but is done over existing concrete.
 An overlay mix is applied to the top of your old concrete then stamped with a design mat of your choice.
 Stamped concrete overlay almost always costs less than stamped concrete, but there are pros and cons to both and there are many factors that affect stamped concrete costs.